cytopia/mysqldump-secure/doc/SETUP.md

 REQUIRED="mysql databaseX databaseY"
 #REQUIRED=""
 ```

+**Note**: All databases that have been ignored by `IGNORE` and are specified in `REQUIRE` will be dumped explicitly.
+This has the advantage that you can also tell *mysqldump-secure* to dump nothing by default and only choose which database to backup.

 ### 1.2.5 Tmpwatch/Tmpreaper integration
 If you have [tmpwatch](http://linux.die.net/man/8/tmpwatch) or [tmpreaper](http://manpages.ubuntu.com/manpages/hardy/man8/tmpreaper.8.html) installed you can specify to automatically delete backups older than X hours.